When Should You Be Concerned About Your Older Parents?

 • Encourage your loved one to visit their primary care provider.
 This is a great first step for any physical or mental health concern.
 Have your parent write down their concerns.
 Their doctor can be an important neutral observer, letting you know when to worry and when not to.
 You might offer to go to the appointment with them, but don’t be insulted if they push back.

 • If your parent needs help with housekeeping, grocery shopping, cooking, or personal care, a private aide could help them maintain independence at home.
-Hebrew SeniorLife offers private care in the Boston area, including options for low-income seniors.
-We also offer home health visiting nurse services, which is covered by Medicare, for seniors who need medical help at home and have a doctor’s referral.
+Hebrew SeniorLife offers private care in the Boston area, including options for low-income older adults.
+We also offer home health visiting nurse services, which are covered by Medicare, for older adults who need medical help at home and have a doctor’s referral.

-During these conversations with your loved one, be sure you’re asking what matters most to them - and listen carefully to their answers.
-Is it being close with family?
+• During these conversations with your loved one, be sure to ask what matters most to them — and listen carefully to their answers.
+Is it being close to family?
 Enjoying certain activities?
 Living as hassle-free as possible?
 Your parent’s answers will help guide the decisions you make together today, and those you may need to make on your own in the future.

 Need help with an aging loved one?

 If you’re noticing a change in an aging loved one and aren’t sure where to turn, Hebrew SeniorLife can help.
 We offer a full continuum of care, including independent and assisted living, outpatient memory care, in-home care services, inpatient rehab, long-term chronic care, hospice, and more.
-If you're looking for information about what we offer, call 781-859-3090 or contact us online.
+If you're looking for information about what we offer, contact us online today.

 Blog Topics